 Heat and Heart Rate Zones: How Weather Can Affect Your Training HR

-A popular approach to endurance training, both for runners as well as for other endurance athletes like cyclists, is heart rate training.
+Heart rate training is a popular approach to endurance training, both for runners and for other endurance athletes like cyclists.

-Heart rate training involves monitoring your heart rate during exercise and aiming to keep your heart rate within specific predetermined “heart rate zones,“ depending on your age, fitness level, workout goals, etc.
+Heart rate training involves monitoring your heart rate during exercise and aiming to keep it within specific predetermined “heart rate zones,“ depending on your age, fitness level, and workout goals.

 A person checking their running heart rate in the heat.